 Cook Local Japan

-This collection of Japanese gourmet recipes was put together to promote tourism and raise interest in regional areas of Japan, using ingredients that can be found outside of Japan.
-While cooking and eating, you can discover the tourism websites and social media pages of all 47 prefectures.
-We hope this will encourage you to visit Japan!
+This collection of Japanese gourmet recipes has been created to promote tourism and spark interest in Japan’s regional areas, using ingredients that are widely available outside Japan.
+While cooking and enjoying these dishes, you can also explore the tourism websites and social media pages of all 47 prefectures.
+We hope it inspires you to visit Japan!

 Brochure